Living Into the Truth: A Daughter's Journey of Discovery

 Throughout the book, Marquis reflects on the nature of family, identity, and truth.
 She examines how societal expectations and personal fears can lead to the creation and perpetuation of secrets, and the impact these secrets have across generations.

-The author also touches on broader historical events and social changes, including the polio epidemic, the advent of DNA testing, and the evolving acceptance of LGBTQ+ individuals in American society.
+The book also touches on broader historical events and social changes, including the polio epidemic, the advent of DNA testing, and the evolving acceptance of LGBTQ+ individuals in American society.
 She uses these contexts to frame her personal story within a larger narrative of social progress and change.

 Living Into the Truth concludes with Marquis's reflections on forgiveness, acceptance, and the importance of living authentically.
 She describes how uncovering her family's secrets allowed her to better understand herself and her parents, leading to a sense of peace and self-acceptance.